Quantile Mechanics II: Changes of Variables in Monte Carlo methods and GPU-Optimized Normal Quantiles: Example with a Gaussian background

 \subsection{Accuracy and numerical methods}

 We now turn to the quality of the results.
 This can be assessed precisely by the use of an exact representation of the composite function $F_N^{-1}(\Phi(z))$, where $\Phi$ is the normal CDF and $F_n$ the Student CDF.
 The exact formula for the Student CDF for all real $n$ is given in terms of inverse beta functions by Shaw \cite{shawjcf06}, and there are known simpler forms for $n=1,2,4$.
 These are also given in \cite{shawjcf06} and are also now available on the {\it Wikipedia} page on quantile functions \cite{wikiquantile}.
-The case $n=4$ is an interesting case as it is known exactly, is the boundary case where kurtosis is infinite, and there is some evidence from work by Fergusson and Platen \cite{platen} that it is a good case for modelling daily world index log-returns.
+The case $n=4$ is an interesting case as it is known exactly, in the boundary case where kurtosis is infinite, and there is some evidence from work by Fergusson and Platen \cite{platen} that it is a good case for modelling daily world index log-returns.
 We shall therefore develop this in some detail.
 It turns out that working as far as $c_{10}$ is a useful point.
 A detailed calculation shows that the precision (i.e. relative error) of the central power series is then less than $2 \times 10^{-5}$ on $|z| < 4$.
-For this case we find that
+Given that $z$ is a standard Gaussian this is within the range of $\pm 4$ standard deviations for the underlying Gaussian.